top of page

 Our EMB dashpot has a limited stroke of 76 mm (approximately 3 inches).
 It is crucial that the dashpot module is not used as a hard stop for any EMB plant.
 End-of-travel collisions can cause permanent damage to the module.
 To prevent this, external hard stops must be implemented to limit travel.

 For typical Spring-Mass-Damper plants, the moving rod side of the dashpot with a 10-32 stud is mounted to the carriage side plate by the 3/8" hex nut.
 We include a wrench with the dashpot assembly.
 During installation, hold the 10-32 stud with your finders while torqueing the 3/8" hex nut with the wrench.
+The use of a locking washer is option (we include one with the kit).

 Be careful not to bend or damage the moving rod (it has a necked portion near the ball joint) and the glass.